Second International Conference on Digital Intelligence for Energy Systems (ICDIES 2026)

 Conference awards

-Eligibility: The Outstanding PhD Student Awards are open to current PhD candidates and those who have completed their doctoral degree within three years of the conference date.
-The Outstanding Young Scholar Awards are open to researchers aged 40 or under.
+The Outstanding PhD students Awards are sponsored by CSIRO.
+The awards are open to current PhD candidates and those who have completed their doctoral degree within three years of the conference date.

 Venue